 You see this bag a lot, its aspirational aluminium hue sliding through the airport tethered to glamorous individuals.
 Rimowa – like Apple – is infamous for never discounting its prices, adding to the well-heeled aura of those who have never flown coach.
 It’s an astonishing price, so likely to attract the odd conspiratorial nod.
 We’ve included the Rimowa for its classic looks, and as a benchmark for the real value to be found elsewhere.

 For bigger trips, it’s necessary to check luggage.
 But sometimes your bag goes missing, or turns up damaged on the carousel.
 If this happens, you’ve got rights.
+You might already know about your rights when it comes to flight delay compensation eu, but you also have rights when it comes to your luggage.
 Here’s our man Scott with the basics to keep in mind…

 Flight delays happen, but that doesn’t mean you have to accept them.
 You may be entitled to as much as €600 in compensation if your flight was delayed, cancelled or overbooked within the last five years.

 Join the AirHelp Community